top of page

 Desserts and Sweets

 Egyptian desserts are not to be missed, with popular sweets like baklava, basbousa, and kunafa.
 Basbousa is a sweet cake made from semolina and soaked in syrup, often topped with almonds.
-Kunafa, a Ramadan favorite, is a delicious pastry made with thin noodle-like dough, layered with sweet cheese, and soaked in syrup.
+Kunafa, a Ramadan favourite, is a delicious pastry made with thin noodle-like dough, layered with sweet cheese, and soaked in syrup.

 Beverages